stephaniecrocker91/rock-paper-scissors/README.md

 After the user selecting their first choice of Rock, Paper or Scissors, they are lead to the next modal(play-round-2 modal).
 There are only a couple of additions to this display:

 *   The same subtitle displaying Round Number: x.
 The round has been updated using Javascript.
 It will increment +1 each time, untill reaching Round 5.
+*   The selection buttons for the next round remain displayed below for game continuity.
+*   A div clearly displaying the Game tally of win, lose, and draw.
+The score is underlined.
-*   A visual represnetation of the User and Computer's selection.
+*   A visual representation of the User and Computer's selection.
 This is divided into:
     * User and computer image of their selection (rock, paper, or scissors).
 They are centered and facing each other as they would in real life.
     * A label underneath each image.
 The User's player label displays the Name that has been input into the form.
 The computers label simply displays _Computer:_
-*   A div containing the previous rounds result:
-    *   An short alert message displaying previous round result: You win!, You lose!, or You draw!
+*   A div containing the previous rounds result: An short alert message displaying previous round result: You win!, You lose!, or You draw!
-    *   A small box within the large div clearly displaying the Game tally of win, lose, and draw.
-It is styled in contrasting colors for readability.
-*   The selection buttons for the next round remain displayed below for game continuity.

 <img src="assets/images/contact-us-page.png" width="500px">

 * * *